Introduction

 Connections can be reset abnormarly with terminating pods when you manage istio as a service mesh solution on kubernetes.

-There are a number of cases terminating pods: manually executing kubectl delete
+There are a number of cases terminating pods: manually executing kubectl delete commands, rolling updates and scaling in them.

 So, why are connections reset?

-In this post, I would handle what errors can occur when I don’t configure EXIT_ON_ZERO_ACTIVE_CONNECTIONS
+In this post, I would handle what errors can occur when I don’t configure EXIT_ON_ZERO_ACTIVE_CONNECTIONS and check whether connections

-completes safely in real when pods terminates in case I configured EXIT_ON_ZERO_ACTIVE_CONNECTIONS
+completes safely in real when pods terminates in case I configured EXIT_ON_ZERO_ACTIVE_CONNECTIONS.

 Problematic situations